Table of Contents

 Impulsive Decisions Can Be the Best

 Eventually, there comes the point where I can’t spend any more time researching.
 I can’t wait for more signs.
-I have to stop playing eeny meany miny mo, and I have to make a decision.
+I have to make a decision.
 While shutting off my brain (that worrisome part of my mind that is) might sound counterintuitive I think it is the only for me to travel.
 If I kept listening to the worrywart in my head, I’d never go anywhere or do anything.

 That is my advice.
 If you want to travel somewhere, and if you’ve done some research and know the trip is possible (without getting you into debt) then you should stop thinking and start travelling.
 Or at the very least book that flight, or that hotel, or whatever it might be that makes travel go from a maybe to a definitely.